Hawaii & Alaska Service Trip Overview

 This summer experience fire and ice as we journey to Hawaii and Alaska, two starkly different states with dramatic natural beauty.
 Our adventure will include a variety of service projects focused on wildlife conservation.
-In Hawaii we will participate in several projects to protect the endangered hawksbill sea turtles, while in Alaska we will switch from tropical turtles to wildlife that prefers colder temperatures, including the endangered wood bison, moose, and black bears!
+In Hawaii, we will work up close and personal with injured sea turtles on the road to recovery while in Alaska we will switch from tropical turtles to wildlife that prefers colder temperatures, including the endangered wood bison, moose, and black bears!

 In addition to our service work, we will experience the best each state has to offer, from the waterfalls, volcanoes, and beaches of Hawaii, to the glaciers, mountains, and ice fields of Alaska.
 So grab your bathing suit and your winter cap and join us on the adventure of a lifetime!